wickersoft/Brainibrot/README.md

 # Usage
 The default configuration is too large for a quick test.
 Setup is easy if you know where to look:
 ## Adjust parameters in the c file
 The first 35 lines of the c file contain all the basic parameters of the render.
-Start with a width of a few thousand and a DPP value of 1-4.
+Start with a height of a few thousand and a DPP value of 1-4.
+Adjust threads to your machine's capabilities and leave the rest alone.
 ## Run re.bat
 re.bat will recompile the c file and execute it.
 After rendering is done, the c code produces a raw bitmap, which is converted to a PNG file by the java code.
 ## Large renders